instana/openapi/spec/descriptions/info.md

 ### Overview
 The Instana REST API provides programmatic access to the Instana platform.
 It can be used to retrieve data available through the Instana UI Dashboard -- metrics, events, traces, etc -- and also to automate configuration tasks such as user management.

-#### Navigating the API Docs
+#### Navigating the API documentation
 The API endpoints are grouped by product area and functionality.
-This generally maps to how our UI Dashboard is organized making it easier to locate which endpoints you'd use to fetch the data you see visualized in our UI.
-These areas include:
+This generally maps to how our UI Dashboard is organized, hopefully making it easier to locate which endpoints you'd use to fetch the data you see visualized in our UI.
+The [UI sections](https://www.ibm.com/docs/en/instana-observability/current?topic=working-user-interface#navigation-menu) include:
 - Websites & Mobile Apps
-- (Business Monitoring)
 - Applications
-- (Platforms)
 - Infrastructure
 - Synthetic Monitoring
-- (Analytics)
 - Events
 - Automation
 - Service Levels